danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Migration-Squashing-Template.md

 - [ ] Production migrations table is updated to reflect this new, single flattened migration

 ## Announcement Message

-devchat: All migrations have been squashed, please rebase/merge to/from master to have a consistent project initialization.
+dev-important: All migrations have been squashed, please rebase/merge to/from master to have a consistent project initialization.